HMagda/galaxy-travel/README.md

 # Galaxy Travel

 Galaxy Travel is a React app that takes you on an immersive journey through space.
-Designed for both desktop and mobile devices, this app allows users to take part in an exciting and adventurous galaxy trip.
+Designed for both desktop and mobile devices.
+This app allows users to take part in an exciting and adventurous galaxy trip.

 # Getting Started